j1g54w1337/j1g54w1337.github.io/_posts/2023-02-19-microcontroller-time.md

 # 15:34 - Debugging
 ## Checking wiring
-I'm in doubt of the GND from the NPK sensor if that one is actually connected since I used a cable without the core being soldered.
+I'm in doubt of the GND from the NPK sensor if that one is actually connected, since I used a cable without the core being soldered.
 Trying a better cable wasn't the solution for the GND cable.

 ## New MAX485 Modbus module
-To be sure that I didn't broke the modbus module I've installed a new one.
+To be sure that I didn't break the modbus module, I've installed a new one.

 ## New sketch
 The previous sketch was based on a NPK sensor only measuring NPK, since I use a sensor measuring also pH and Temperature I'm going to rewrite the sketch to see if it makes any difference.
 I wouldn't expect that based on how RS-485 works.
-But you never know
+But you never know.

 # 08:38 - The next day (20-03-2023)
-Finally I'v found a sketch that actually seems to work!
-Calibrating the sensor is still something on the todo list, but I've some numbers that I can actually link to the measurement that are been done.
+Finally, I've found a sketch that actually seems to work!
+Calibrating the sensor is still something on the todo list, but I have some numbers that I can actually link to the measurement that have been done.

 Wrapping it up for now!
 Soon more on the Al Blundy project!